 Understanding the early signs of a bile leak helps patients seek care before the condition progresses.

 Bile is a yellow-green fluid that moves from the liver and gallbladder through the bile ducts into the small intestine.
-When one of these ducts is inadvertently injured during surgery, or when the cystic duct stump fails to close completely, bile may escape into surrounding tissues or the abdominal cavity—a complication often discussed when understanding bile duct obstruction and when surgical intervention is required.
+When one of these ducts is inadvertently injured during surgery, or when the cystic duct stump fails to close completely, bile may escape into surrounding tissues or the abdominal cavity—a complication often discussed to know the symptoms of bile duct and understanding bile duct obstruction and when surgical intervention is required.

 Bile leaks are most frequently associated with gallbladder removal (cholecystectomy), though they may also follow liver surgery, trauma procedures, or complex abdominal operations.
 Early detection is critical because untreated bile leakage can lead to infection or sepsis, making proper recovery care and precautions after gallbladder removal especially important.